Central Student Association: Elections

 Elections are held every Winter semester to select the next years Executive and Board.
 Hiring for most part-time positions takes place in the winter semester as well.
-For vacancies in the Executive and/or Board of Directors positions, a Fall By-Election takes place in the following Fall Semester.
+For vacancies in the Executive positions, a Spring By-Election may be held immediately following.
+For Board of Directors positions, a Fall By-Election takes place in the following Fall Semester, after which representatives may be appointed to any remaining vacant seats.

 Board of Directors

 CSA Board of Directors meet four times per semester.
 Board meetings are scheduled in advance, and are held on Wednesdays.
-In the summer months, the board meetings are held in the CSA Boardroom, and in the Fall and Winter semesters, they usually meet in a larger room in the University Centre.
-All the Board meetings are open to the public, and are traditionally begun with a motion to extend speaking rights to all present, so that visitors may contribute to the process.
+In the summer months, the board meetings are held online via Microsoft Teams, and in the Fall and Winter semesters, they usually meet in a larger room in the University Centre.
+All the Board meetings are open to the public, however visitors must be granted speaking rights by the Board to participate in discussions.
 Only members of the Board of Directors hold voting rights.

 Votes on the CSA Board of Directors by 14 At-Large individuals (elected, 2 per college), 7 College Governments (appointed), and 9 student organizations (appointed).In the Commissioner structure, all five executive had votes.
 With the new structure, the executive act as passive board members who can motivate and introduce motions, but cannot vote.